← Back to Blog

 Process-related:

-• Inadequate lubrication — dry forging dramatically accelerates wear
+• Inadequate lubrication — dry forging can dramatically accelerate wear

 • Machine speed exceeding die rating